Some Key Takeaways When Running A Lean Team:

 5. Beware of the “I’m just going to do everything” mindset

-Even if you have a small team, it’s essential to work as a team and continuously evaluate what matters because you can’t do everything.
+Even if you have been running a lean team, it’s essential to work as a team and continuously evaluate what matters because you can’t do everything.
 The over-achievers might need to hear this twice:

 You are not going to get everything done alone.
 Nor should you want to.